 China Southern Airlines's score of 18 is higher than 78% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, China Southern Airlines reported total carbon emissions of approximately 29,037,100,000 kg CO2e, comprising about 29,037,100,000 kg CO2e from Scope 1 emissions and about 233,400,000 kg CO2e from Scope 2 emissions.
 The combined total for Scope 1 and Scope 2 emissions reached about 29,270,600,000 kg CO2e.
 In 2023, the airline's emissions were slightly lower, with Scope 1 emissions at approximately 25,696,200,000 kg CO2e and Scope 2 emissions at about 203,200,000 kg CO2e, resulting in a total of around 25,899,400,000 kg CO2e.
-China Southern Airlines has set ambitious climate commitments, aiming for a 7.68% reduction in fuel consumption per ton-kilometre by 2023 compared to 2019 levels, which translates to a total annual fuel saving of 175,100 tons and a reduction of approximately 551,600 tons of carbon emissions.
-The airline is also working towards achieving 100% electrification of airport vehicles by 2030 and comprehensive electrification of all vehicles by 2035.
-Furthermore, they are conducting whole-industry chain carbon reduction scenario mapping studies to meet their carbon peak and neutrality goals by 2050.
-Overall, China Southern Airlines is actively engaging in initiatives to reduce its carbon footprint and enhance sustainability within the aviation sector.
+China Southern Airlines has set ambitious climate commitments, aiming for significant reductions in fuel consumption and carbon emissions.
+From 2019 to 2023, the airline achieved a 7.68% reduction in fuel consumption per ton-kilometre, translating to an annual fuel saving of about 175,100 tonnes and a reduction of approximately 551,600 tonnes CO2e.
+The airline is also committed to achieving 100% electrification of airport vehicles by 2030 and comprehensive electrification of all vehicles by 2035.
+Furthermore, the airline is conducting whole-industry chain carbon reduction scenario mapping studies to meet its carbon peak and neutrality goals by 2050.
+These initiatives reflect China Southern Airlines's proactive approach to addressing climate change and reducing its carbon footprint in the aviation sector.

 Access structured emissions data, company-specific emission factors, and source documents